ShanJiang21/shanjiang21.github.io/Tutorial.md

 ### Bifactor modeling

-There is an overall factor generally underlying every observed varaible.
+There is an overall factor generally underlying every observed varible.
 Also, there is domain specific factors of cognition, vitality, and so on.

 It also assumes that the relations among the general and domain specific factors are **orthogonal**.

 ##### Second-order factor model

 ##  Lec 6 Latent Class Analysis

-### Item  Response Theory: Catrgorical latent variable modeling
+### Item  Response Theory: Categorical latent variable modeling

 #### LCA general Theory